 The Civic was listed as a historical landmark in the National Register of Historic Places.

 An intrepid group of generous, energetic and creative volunteers stepped forward.
 Ownership transferred (for one dollar!) to the newly formed Civic Auditorium Historic Preservation Committee, and 501(c)3 nonprofit charitable organization.
 Renovation and preservation began.
 There was so much to do to save The Civic!

 The early work was funded through flea markets, special events, small donations, grants, and thousands of volunteer hours.
 Through the years further renovation and preservation has been accomplished by businesses that donated work, large donations form private citizens, monetary help from Urban Renewal and an Oregon Lottery grant.

-Work completed thus far; repaired holes in floors, replaced inadequate bathrooms, installed elevator, remodeled entry lobby, updated gymnasium into the Commun ity room, painted and restored Fireside room, replaced broken or missing ornate lights and windows, updated serving are between the community room and the Fireside room.
+Work completed thus far; repaired holes in floors, replaced inadequate bathrooms, installed elevator, remodeled entry lobby, updated gymnasium into the Community room, painted and restored Fireside room, replaced broken or missing ornate lights and windows, updated serving area between the Community room and the Fireside room.

-With The Civid closed for COVID lockdown, much more interior work has been completed using funding from the Oregon Lottery and local donors; restored stage floor with refinishing the original wood, and continuing to add fresh coasts of paint.
+With The Civic closed for COVID lockdown, much more interior work has been completed using funding from the Oregon Lottery and local donors; restored stage floor with refinishing the original wood, and continuing to add fresh coats of paint.

 To be completed - interior; install new stage curtain, install balcony seats, update fire suppression system, update auditorium sound and lighting systems.

-To be completed- exterior, power wash the entire building, recalk all exterior windows, paint all wooden, surface and doors, wherever necessary, repair brink and cement areas and the list goes on.
+To be completed- exterior, power wash the entire building, recaulk all exterior windows, paint all wooden surfaces/doors, wherever necessary; repair brick/cement areas and the list goes on.